olahamid/DA-RWA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The OA-RWA Tokenization Platform is a flexible infrastructure that enables various RWA platforms to tokenize real-world assets.
+The DA-RWA Tokenization Platform is a flexible infrastructure that enables various RWA platforms to tokenize real-world assets.
 Using ERC1155, it supports both unique asset representation (NFTs) and fractionalized ownership tokens, making it suitable for a wide range of assets from luxury watches to real estate,vehicles, gold, daimonds, etc. making it possible for all real-world asset to be tokenised on the blockchain.

 ### Built With